I'm Mariana Kirova, the founder, the owner, the online content creator and clothing upcycler behind Eco Fashion Sewing.

 Embracing My Passion Again

 Our first year in Australia, at Perth's Zoo

-Coming in a new country without knowing anyone, with child and starting our lives all over was undoubtedly the hardest thing to do.
-We loved Australia though and that helped us a lot to go through this hard time.
-Like the famous Australian song goes, now we can “call Australia home”.
+Coming in a new country without knowing anyone, with a child and starting our lives all over was undoubtedly the hardest thing we've ever done.
+We loved Australia and that helped us a lot to go through this hard time.
+Like the famous Australian song goes, the day we felt we can “call Australia home”.
 It was the place we meant to be.

-My attraction to fabric, colour and stitchery lead me to quilting, which was my hobby for awhile.
+My attraction to fabric, colour and texture lead me to quilting, which was my hobby for awhile.
 The first quilt I made was for a very special person in my life, my mum.
 She still enjoys it on her bed to date.

 Soon after though I needed more and because fashion and stylish clothing was important for me, I decided to learn how to make clothes.
-And, as all important things I want to learn in my life, I wanted to learn garment sewing professionally.
-That’s how I found myself studying Applied Fashion Design and Technology in The West Australian Institute of Fashion And Textiles in Pert WA (at Polytechnic West TAFE).
+And, as all important to me things I wanted to learn throughout my life, I now wanted to learn garment sewing professionally.
+So, I found myself studying Applied Fashion Design and Technology in The West Australian Institute of Fashion And Textiles in Pert WA (Polytechnic West TAFE).

-How I Encounter The Ugly Side Of Fashion
+How I Encountered The Ugly Side Of Fashion

 I couldn’t get enough during my fashion study.
 Everything was so interesting and I wanted to take it all and treasure.